jluchman/domir/README.md

 The ability to use any fit metric that is desired is one part of the utility of the `domin` function.

-Note that this fit metric produces effectively the same answer as that from the explained variance *R*<sup>2</sup>.
+Note that this fit metric produces effectively the same answers, in terms of qualitative dominance inferences, as that from the explained variance *R*<sup>2</sup>.

 ### Ordered Logistic Regression